top of page

 This obviously doesn’t include the keeps that needed mended or altered.
 More on what I’ll do with those and the ‘Out’ and ‘Maybe’ piles later.

-I was about four weeks in to The Great Life Laundry of 2015/16 when the internet – or at least the corner of it where I hang out – suddenly exploded with chatter about decluttering, most of it centred around Marie Kondo and her ‘KonMari’ method.
+I was about four weeks in to The Great Life Laundry of 2015/16 when the internet – or at least the corner of it where I hang out – suddenly exploded with chatter about decluttering, most of it inspired by Marie Kondo and her ‘KonMari’ method.

 The “professional cleaning consultant with a three-month waiting list” has just followed up best-seller The Lifechanging Magic of Tidying Up with Spark Joy.